huynguyenbao/huynguyenbao.github.io/_posts/2020-08-19-harris-corner-detection.md

       & = \lambda_1 \lambda_2 - k \, (\lambda_1 +\lambda_2)^{2}.
 \end{aligned}$$

 The parameter k is usually set to between 0.04 and 0.06.
-If $R$ is large, it is corner.
+If $R$ is large, it is a corner.
 Otherwise negative $R$, it'll be edge; positive $R$ but small, the flat region.

 <!-- <p align = "center">
     <img width="300"  src="/figure/harris_corner/harris_region.jpg"/>